r-medina/brownvm/README.md

   operating system as brown's servers, but now you have the liberty to install whatever you want.

+most things in this document assume you're running os x, but there is also information on linux.

 ### Why?

 total freedom.